>

 Mercado San Agustín (huge covered market) is open all day weekdays and Saturdays.

-Plaza de la Romanilla (Cárcel Baja neighborhood) food & spices market takes place from 10 to 2, from Tuesday to Saturday.
+Plaza de la Romanilla (Cárcel Baja neighborhood) Food and spices market held from 10:00 AM to 2:00 PM, Tuesday to Saturday.

-Paseo Rector Antonio Gallego Morell (La Chana neighborhood) clothe market takes place from 10 to 2, every Wednesday.
+Paseo Rector Antonio Gallego Morell Clothing market in the La Chana neighborhood, open from 10:00 AM to 2:00 PM every Wednesday.

-Plaza Larga food market (Albaicin neighborhood) takes place Saturday mornings.
+Plaza Larga food market (Albaicin neighborhood) Food market in the Albaicín neighborhood, available Saturday mornings.

-Torre de la Pólvora (El Zaidín neighborhood) cloth market takes place from 10 to 2, every Saturday.
+Torre de la Pólvora (El Zaidín neighborhood) Clothing market in the El Zaidín neighborhood, open from 10:00 AM to 2:00 PM every Saturday.

-Casería del Cerro (Almanjáyar neighborhood) cloth market takes place from 10 to 2, every Sunday.
+Casería del Cerro (Almanjáyar neighborhood) Clothing market in the Almanjáyar neighborhood, held from 10:00 AM to 2:00 PM every Sunday.

 Ronda